varnishcache/varnish-cache/doc/sphinx/whats-new/upgrading-6.2.rst

 For developers and authors of VMODs and API clients
 ===================================================

+Python 3.4 or later is now required to build Varnish, or use scripts installed along with Varnish, such as ``vmodtool.py`` to build VMODs or other Varnish artifacts.
+Python 2 is no longer supported, and this support will likely be dropped from stable branches too.

 The VRT API has been bumped to version 9.0.
 Changes include:

 * Functions in the API have been added, and others removed.